 (3) Notwithstanding the above, if a Third-Party Transmission Provider has determined transmission service is unavailable and «Customer Name» continues forward to serve the load in excess of the available transmission service, then BPA shall pass through to «Customer Name» any charges related to transmission service to «Customer Name»’s load that the Third-Party Transmission Provider has indicated is unavailable.

-14.6.8.2 Prior to any deliveries using non-firm transmission, pursuant to this section 14.6.8, to any portion of «Customer Name»’s load served by Transfer Service, BPA will inform «Customer Name» of the terms of service associated with such non-firm transmission arrangements and the Parties shall include such terms and mutually agree to revise Exhibit D.
+14.6.8.2 Prior to any deliveries using non-firm transmission or establishing other interim solutions, pursuant to this section 14.6.8, to any portion of «Customer Name»’s load served by Transfer Service, BPA will inform «Customer Name» of the terms of service associated with such non-firm transmission arrangements and the Parties shall include such terms and mutually agree to revise Exhibit D.

 14.6.8.3 BPA shall not be liable for any damages incurred by «Customer Name» associated with the Third-Party Transmission Provider’s inability to provide firm or non-firm transmission, BPA’s inability to acquire transmission service, curtailment of non-firm transmission service, or unserved load.